danielguillan/responder/README.md

 							 		 desktop 990px);

 **Important:** Start with the smallest breakpoint and grow your list from there up to the bigger one.

+#### Ems by default

+Responder will do the math for you and convert your breakpoint values into ems.
+By default Responder uses the Compass $base-font-size configurable variable as the context.

+**Need to change the context?**

+	$ems-context: $my-own-context;

+**I Prefer pixel breakpoints!** Easy:

+	$convert-to-ems: false;

 ### 2. Using the respond-to mixin